 Begin like you would with any subject by reading what you can.
 Try to build a strong foundation of knowledge, so that when you implement your program you’ll be set to handle obstacles as they arise.

 In the ideal situation, everyone on your organization’s team will be well-versed in matching gift programs.
-However, by appointing an expert to lead your team, you’ll have the time and resources to implement matching gifts into your overall strategy.
+However, by appointing an expert to lead your team, you’ll have the time and resources to implement matching gifts into your overall fundraising strategy.

 Your coordinator will be able to keep your various departments in the loop about what’s going on and need-to-know information.